When We Was Fab: Music

-"When We Was Fab" has similarities to songs by the Beatles, such as "I Am the Walrus" (1967).
+"When We Was Fab" has similarities to songs by the Beatles, such as "I Am the Walrus" (1967) and "The Continuing Story of Bungalow Bill" (1968).
 The fadeout contains a nod to the melody of "Drive My Car".
 It uses a string quartet and psychedelic effects as did many Beatles songs.
+The lyrics reference, among other things, "You Really Got a Hold On Me", "Within You Without You", and the Bob Dylan song “It's All Over Now, Baby Blue”.

 Release

 In the United Kingdom, it peaked at number 25 on the UK Singles Chart, and in the United States, the song peaked at number 23 on Billboard magazine's Hot 100 chart.
 It was Harrison's last top 40 hit in the US, and the second such hit in which the lyrics reflect on his years as a Beatle – the other being "All Those Years Ago" (1981).

 Cash Box said that "Harrison and Jeff Lynne unveil a historical re-creation of the Beatles' career wrapped up in one song.
 Complete with cellos, George Martin-like edits, sitars, and time machine.
-Sounds like a Beatles song circa Magical Mystery Tour.".
+Sounds like a Beatles song circa Magical Mystery Tour."

 In 2010, AOL radio listeners chose "When We Was Fab" as one of the 10 Best George Harrison Songs, placing it number 9 on the list.